-We invite you to join us in a thought provoking, crucial and in-depth conversation surrounding the complexities and challenges your children face in their quest to form a cohesive identity.
+Join us in a thought provoking in-depth conversation on the complexities and challenges your children face in their quest to form a cohesive identity.
 You will explore the intricacies of their meaning of self as they navigate their personal journey of adoption.
-C.A.S.E. is very pleased to welcome our keynote speaker, April Dinwoodie.
+C.A.S.E. is pleased to welcome our keynote speaker, April Dinwoodie.

-April, a transracially adopted person is an accomplished corporate marketing and branding professional turned nationally recognized voice on adoption, foster care, and multiracial/multicultural families.
-April is a fiercely dedicated leader helping individuals, systems, and corporations as they navigate the foundational elements of identity, relationships, and differences of race, culture, and class.
+April, a transracially adopted person, is an accomplished corporate marketing and branding professional turned nationally recognized voice on adoption, foster care, and multiracial/ multicultural families.
+She is a fiercely dedicated leader helping individuals, systems, and corporations as they navigate the foundational elements of identity, relationships, and differences of race, culture, and class.

-April works on several federal grants that support adoptive, foster, and guardianship families as well as leading Transracial Journeys, a camp for families experiencing transracial adoption.
-Dinwoodie is also the host “Born in June, Raised in April: What Adoption Can Teach the World!” her original podcast that elevates a conversation about adoption, identity, and family diversity.
+April works on several federal grants that support adoptive, foster, and guardianship families, and leads Transracial Journeys, a camp for families experiencing transracial adoption.
+She hosts “Born in June, Raised in April: What Adoption Can Teach the World!,” her original podcast that elevates conversation about adoption, identity, and family diversity.

-“Aligning our Stars, Navigating the Adoption Galaxy” April will share her professional insights and personal journey as an adoptee to illuminate the many facets of identity formation, the integration of birth and adoptive family and the understanding that the exploration is ever evolving.
+April will share her professional insights and personal journey as an adoptee to illuminate the many facets of identity formation, the integration of birth and adoptive family, and that the exploration is ever evolving.

-A panel of adoptees from diverse backgrounds who represent C.A.S.E.’s Emerging Leaders will share their personal navigation through the adoption galaxy in a though-provoking exchange moderated by April Dinwoodie.
+April will moderate a panel of adoptees from diverse backgrounds, C.A.S.E.’s Emerging Leaders, to share their personal navigation through the adoption galaxy.

 In our teen years, our legacies are just starting to soar into the sky, our star power is present but not always visible to the untrained eye.
 Along their journeys, the stars of adopted teens frequently get temporarily “stuck” by the debris in their galaxy (loss, feelings of difference, reason for adoption, permanence, missing information, identity) present in adoption stories.